vnlcv/sgp4Arduino/README.md

   GPS module is setup and uses fallback coordinates and Unix time if no GPS fix is available.
   This ensures continuous operation even without a GPS signal.

+  The bottom disc uses a proximity sensor for calibration whereas the top disc doesn't calibrate or rotate.

   Hardware Connections:
   ---------------------
   Adafruit 254 MicroSD Card Breakout: